 Whether voluntary or compulsory, VAT registration offers many benefits:

 - VAT can be reclaimed on most goods or services purchased from other businesses

 - Small businesses can give the appearance of being bigger and more established.
-This can be very appealing to clients, lenders, investors, and suppliers because they will assume the company’s turnover is more than £85,000
+This can be very appealing to customers, lenders, investors, and suppliers because they will assume the company’s turnover is in excess of the VAT registration threshold

 - VAT-registered businesses are given a VAT number.
 This can be displayed on invoices, letterheads, websites, and other forms of business stationery.
-Again, this can be appealing to other firms, many of whom may not be willing to get involved with a business that is not VAT registered and, therefore, considered too small
+Again, this can be appealing to other firms, many of whom may not be willing to do business with a non-VAT registered entity because it is considered too small

 - Voluntary registration can be backdated by up to four years if sufficient evidence can be supplied to HMRC.
 This means that a business may be able to reclaim VAT paid on equipment that it is still using